mathewchamberlain/SignacX/README.md

 We observed consistency of Signac cell type annotations (generated using only gene expression data) with cell-type specific protein expression data in CITE-seq PBMCs, whether the data were processed with SPRING ([in this vignette](https://github.com/mathewchamberlain/SPRING_dev/)) or with Seurat ([in this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html)), suggesting that Signac identified immune cell phenotypes consistent with the expected protein expression on the cell surface.

-### Flow cytometry synovium
+### Flow-sorted synovial cells

-We used scRNA-seq data from human synovium with cell types identified with flow cytometry to evaluate the performance of Signac, and another automatic annotation tool, SingleR, [in this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP_RA.html).
+We used scRNA-seq data [generated previously](https://www.nature.com/articles/s41590-019-0378-1) from human synovium with cell types identified previously with flow cytometry to evaluate the performance of Signac, together with another automatic annotation tool, SingleR.
+We present [this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP_RA.html) to reproduce this analysis.

 ### PBMCs technology benchmarking